-Explain to students that many informative presentations contain multimedia and visual displays to clarify information.
+Explain that many oral presentations contain multimedia and visual displays to clarify information or emphasize points.
 These include charts, drawings, diagrams, and photographs as well as videos, music, and sound.

-Then distribute copies of the following handouts:
+Distribute copies of the following handouts:

 - Using Multimedia and Visual Displays: Checklist - Using Multimedia and Visual Displays: Model - Using Multimedia and Visual Displays: Rubric